James Dole: Hawaiian Pineapple Company

 By 1922, Dole had managed to convince his family's network in Hawaii and in Boston to arrange for a sizable capital investment fund with which he purchased the island of Lānaʻi and developed it as a vast pineapple plantation.
 It became the largest plantation in the world with over 20,000 acres (8,100 ha) devoted exclusively to growing pineapple.
 Utilizing large mechanized production and importing large numbers of foreign workers who were paid at indentured servitude levels, Dole managed to reduce the price of his pineapples to such a level that it drove every other producer out of the business which didn't fall into line with his scheme.
 With this vast pineapple cultivation at the company's disposal, throughout the 20th century, Lānaʻi produced over seventy-five percent of the world's pineapple crop, thereby dominating the market, and in turn, the place acquired the nickname of Pineapple Island.
 Dole also purchased land on the island of Maui.
 The largest competitors in the production of pineapple in Hawaii were Maui based affiliates of Alexander & Baldwin.

 In 1927, inspired by Charles Lindbergh's successful trans-Atlantic flight, and seeing the potential air transportation could play in delivering his fruit, thereby making an end-run around what remained of his competitors in the Alexander & Baldwin affiliated Matson Navigation Company, Dole sponsored the Dole Air Race, putting up a prize of US$25,000 for the first airplane to fly from Oakland, California, to Honolulu, and US$10,000 for second place.
 Those prizes were won by the only two airplanes to survive the flight.

 Ten other people died in their attempts.
-However, the race opened up the air-travel business to Hawaii and Dole quickly developed the contacts necessary to put a stranglehold on that commercial sector.
+Dole contributed reward money to find the missing planes, but no trace was ever found.
+A third plane who joined the rescue efforts was also lost and unrecovered.

 However, these investments in land, mechanization, and finally air transportation combined with the resulting decrease in the price of pineapples, placed the company in a vulnerable price position.
 Because pineapples take two years to grow to maturity, the Great Depression of the 1930s and the resulting decrease in demand caused the company to lose money.
 By December 1932 Dole was removed from management of the company and replaced by Atherton Richards, the grandson of Joseph Ballard Atherton.
 At that time, Castle & Cooke took a stake in the company.